miphious/PunnettSquare/README.md

 # PunnettSquare
 Simple Calculator for Monohybrid and Dihybrid cross

+Uses windows form instead of console.
+Work In Progress